Guidance for students wishing to submit a statement to the Senate Assessors for Student Conduct/Senate Student Academic Conduct Committee

 You should keep your statement to the Senate Assessors as concise as possible – no more than two pages.
 The Senate Assessors may be interviewing a large number of students and have a lot of statements to read in a short time period.

 For the Academic Conduct Committee you may need to submit a longer statement as the alleged offence is likely to be more serious and/or complex and thus we may require more information from you.

 When do I need to submit my statement?

-For the Conduct Committee, you need to submit material five full working days before the Committee date (i.e., one full calendar week).
+For the Academic Conduct Committee, you need to submit material five full working days before the Committee date (i.e., one full calendar week and taking into account any public holidays).
 The exact date for submission will be detailed in the letter sent to you with the Committee papers.

 What information should I include?

 You should only provide information that is relevant to the case.
 You should say whether or not you accept the allegation is true, and why.